How to Fix “No Device Drivers Were Found” Error Installing Windows?

 1. Power off your computer completely.

-2. Power on and press the designated key (F10, F2, F12, F1, or DEL) upon seeing the manufacturer’s logo to enter BIOS settings.
+2. Power on and press the designated key (F10, F2, F12, F1, or DEL) when you see the manufacturer’s logo to enter BIOS settings.

-3. In the BIOS menu, press F9 to reset the settings to default.
+3. In the BIOS menu, press F9 to reset to default settings.

 Resetting Motherboard BIOS Settings